 Upon promotion to Guide, you will gain access to the Guide’s discord channels.
 It is important that a Guide utilises these channels to the best of their ability.
 Important channels include:

-- Guide Announcements - Where important information is announced
+- Guide Feed - Where important information is announced

 Communication between the other Guides is very important, and the discord channels must be used as a first place to share information between other Guides.